The US lines up Latin American cooperation for migrant deportations

 The region’s governments are understandably sensitive about appearing to be aiding in Trump’s deportation efforts, but Isacson said transparency will better shield them from those criticisms.

-Associated Press journalist Juan Zamorano contributed to this report from Panama City.
+Associated Press journalist Juan Zamorano in Panama City contributed to this report.

 Follow AP's coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america